New York high-speed rail: Issues in constructing high-speed rail lines in New York

 The entire upstate network lacks electrification for conventional high-speed service.
-In the past, New York investigated gas turbine alternatives which would not require electrification, such as the new JetTrain by Bombardier Transportation or the older Turboliner fleet, but neither project proved feasible.
+In the past, New York investigated gas turbine alternatives which would not require electrification, such as the JetTrain by Bombardier Transportation or the older Turboliner fleet, but neither project proved feasible.

 Sections of the Hudson River route have tight curves.
 Some portions, notably the Spuyten Duyvil Bridge are operating with only a single track.

 Most sections of the routes north and west of Albany share track with freight trains and extra tracks would be necessary to achieve high speed on the route; the federal government considers this to be "one of the largest projects" if upgrading.

 Proposals

 Other proposals involve extensions of existing corridors or cooperation with agencies in other states or in Canada.

 Montreal to New York City

 On October 6, 2005, the Albany Times-Union reported that New York Governor George Pataki and Quebec Premier Jean Charest "called for the creation of high-speed rail service between Montreal and New York City as a way to boost the regional economy during the third Quebec-New York Economic Summit on Wednesday," October 4, 2005.
 The article claimed that New York was Quebec's main trading partner, which perhaps explains some of the interest in linking the two major cities.

 According to a report by the New York State Senate High Speed Rail Task Force, such a route would serve Plattsburgh via Albany.